-1956\1956 "[C]ourts are ill equipped to deal with the increasingly urgent problems of prison administration and reform. . . .
+"[C]ourts are ill equipped to deal with the increasingly urgent problems of prison administration and reform....
 [T]he problems of prisons in America are complex and intractable, and, more to the point, they are not readily susceptible of resolution by decree. . . .
 Running a prison is an inordinately difficult undertaking that requires expertise, planning, and the commitment of resources, all of which are peculiarly within the province of the legislative and executive branches of government.
 Prison is, moreover, a task that has been committed to the responsibility of those branches, and separation of powers concerns counsel a policy of judicial restraint.
-Where a state penal system is involved, federal courts have . . . additional reason to accord deference to the appropriate prison authorities."
+Where a state penal system is involved, federal courts have ... additional reason to accord deference to the appropriate prison authorities."
 Turner v.
-Safley, 482 U.S. 78, 84-85, 107 S.Ct.
-2254, 96 L.Ed.2d 64 (1987) (internal quotation marks omitted).
+Safley, 482 U.S. 78, 84-85 (1987) (internal quotation marks omitted).

 These principles apply doubly to a prisoner-release order.
 As the author of today's opinion explained earlier this Term, granting a writ of habeas corpus "'disturbs the State's significant interest in repose for concluded litigation, denies society the right to punish some admitted offenders, and intrudes on state sovereignty to a degree matched by few exercises of federal judicial authority."
 Harrington v.
-Richter, 562 U.S. \\\\, 131 S.Ct.
-770, 787, 178 L.Ed.2d 624 (2011) (quoting Harris v.
-Reed, 489 U.S. 255, 282, 109 S.Ct.
-1038, 103 L.Ed.
-2d 308 (1989) (KENNEDY, J., dissenting)).
-Recognizing that habeas relief must be granted sparingly, we have reversed the Ninth Circuit's erroneous grant of habeas relief to individual California prisoners four times this Term alone.
+Richter, 562 U. S. , (2011) (slip op., at 13) (quoting Harris v.
+Reed, 489 U. S. 255, 282 (1989) (KENNEDY, J., dissenting)).
+Recognizing that habeas relief must be granted sparingly, we have reversed the Ninth Circuit's erroneous grant of habeas relief to individual

+California prisoners four times this Term alone.
 Cullen v.
-Pinholster, 563 U.S. \\\\, 131 S.Ct.
-1388, \\\\L.Ed.2d \\\\ (2011); Felkner v.
-Jackson, 562 U.S. \\\\, 131 S.Ct.
-1305, 179 L.Ed.2d 374 (2011) (per curiam); Swarthout v.
-Cooke, 562 U.S. \\\\, 131 S.Ct.
-859, 178 L.Ed.2d 732 (2011) (per curiam); Harrington, supra.
-And yet here, the Court affirms an order granting the functional equivalent of 46,000 writs of habeas corpus, based on its paean to courts" substantial flexibility when making these judgments."Ante, at 1944.
+Pinholster, 563 U.S. (2011); Felkner v.
+Jackson, 562 U.S. (2011) (per curiam); Swarthout v.
+Cooke, 562 U.S. (2011) (per curiam); Harrington, supra.
+And yet here, the Court affirms an order granting the functional equivalent of 46,000 writs of habeas corpus, based on its paean to courts' "substantial flexibility when making these judgments."
+Ante, at 41.
 It seems that the Court's respect for state sovereignty has vanished in the case where it most matters.

 The Court's opinion includes a bizarre coda noting that "[t]he State may wish to move for modification of the three-judge court's order to extend the deadline for the required reduction to five years."
-Ante, at 1947.
+Ante, at 46-47.
 The District Court, it says, "may grant such a request provided that the State satisfies necessary and appropriate preconditions designed to ensure the measures are taken to implement the plan without undue delay"; and it gives vague suggestions of what these preconditions "may include," such as "interim benchmarks."
-Ante, at 1947.
+Ante, at 47.
 It also invites the District Court to "consider whether it is appropriate to order the State to begin without delay to develop a system to identify prisoners who are unlikely to reoffend," and informs the State that it "should devise systems to select those prisoners least likely to jeopardize public safety."
 Ibid.
 (What a good idea!)

 The legal effect of this passage is unclear-I suspect intentionally so.
-If it is nothing but a polite remainder to the State and to the District Court that the injunction is subject to modification, then it is entirely unnecessary.
-As both the State and the District Court are undoubtedly aware, a party is always entitled to move to modify an equitable decree, and the PLRA contains an express provision authorizing District Courts to modify or terminate \1957 prison injunctions.
-See 18 U.S.C. § 3626(b).
+If it is nothing but a polite reminder to the State and to the District Court that the injunction is subject to modification, then it is entirely unnecessary.
+As both the State and the District Court are undoubtedly aware, a party is always entitled to move to modify an equitable decree, and the PLRA contains an express provision authorizing District Courts to modify or terminate prison injunctions.
+See 18 U.S.C. §3626(b).